Recently updated on July 14th, 2026 at 12:38 pm

 3. Consult Advocate (Optional)

-You may choose to consult a domestic violence advocate to receive guidance and support related to your Temporary Restraining Order (TRO) case in Hawaii under Hawaii Revised Statutes §586.
+You may choose to consult a domestic violence advocate for guidance and support related to your Order for Protection case in Hawaii under Hawaii Revised Statutes Chapter 586.

-An advocate can help you understand the protection order process and your available options.
-They may review your documents, explain court procedures, connect you with local resources, and help you prepare for your hearing.
+An advocate can help you understand the protection order process, explain available options, review documents, connect you with local resources, and help you prepare for your hearing.

 Submit-to-Court